cisagov/ScubaGoggles/README.md

 Many of the these controls can be scoped down to the organizational unit level.
 We recommend [creating a new organization unit](https://support.google.com/a/answer/182537?hl=en#:~:text=An%20organizational%20unit%20is%20simply,level%20(parent)%20organizational%20unit) and applying these controls just to that new organizational unit for testing.
 Rerun ScubaGoggles after you've saved your configuration changes to see if the policy requirement is met.

+## Getting started

 > [!IMPORTANT]
-> Use of this tool requires access to an internet browser to authenticate with Google Workspace as well as view the html report output.
+> Use of this tool requires access to an internet browser for initial setup and to view the html report output.

-## Getting started

 ### Downloading the Latest Release
 To download ScubaGoggles: